LizzyFleckenstein03/uwu-nolambda/README.md

 ### `nolambda:io`

 - `nolambda:io:print`: Accepts an arbitrary value as $0 and prints it to stdout, followed by a newline.
 Returns $0.
 - `nolambda:io:scan`: Reads a line from stdin and returns it as a string, without the newline character at the end.
-This is interally using readline.
+If $0 is given, it is used as a prompt (after converting to string).

 ### `nolambda:fs`